paimpozhil/WhatPanel/DOCKER-CHEATSHEET.md

     # list the root filesystem
     docker-enter my_awesome_container ls -la

-If you want a transient container, `docker run --rm` will remove the container after it stops.

-If you want to poke around in an image, `docker run -t -i <myimage> <myshell>` to open a tty.

-If you want to map a directory on the host to a docker container, `docker run -v $HOSTDIR:$DOCKERDIR` (also see Volumes section).

-If you want to integrate a container with a [host process manager](http://docs.docker.io/use/host_integration/), start the daemon with `-r=false` then use `docker start -a`.

 If you want to expose container ports through the host, see the [exposing ports](https://github.com/wsargent/docker-cheat-sheet#exposing-ports) section.